AlecBytes/PantryPal/README.md

 Feel free to create an account and explore!

-## ⭐ Support the Project
+## ⭐ Please Star this Repo ⭐

 If you find this project useful, please consider **starring** ⭐ the repo!
-Your support helps others discover it and motivates further development.
+Your support helps and motives me.

 ---